 All you need to know about life on the waterways between 1760 and 1960.
 This pack uses diaries, notes and newspaper articles to reveal how Victorian families lived and worked on the canal and what it was really like for children to live on a narrowboat.

-This pack is a great place to find fascinating facts about rivers.
-Discover the features of a river.
-Find out why they are important, what they are used for, who looks after them and what happens when rivers flood.
+Discover the features of a river, find out why they are important, what they are used for, who looks after them and what happens when rivers flood.

 This Topic Pack explores the relevance canals and rivers play in today's society.
 It encourages children to investigate how waterways enrich our lives and how they can contribute to their long term sustainability.

 This fact file aims to show children how different historical resources can be used to find out about the past.
 Tasks are designed to progress in difficulty so that pupils will gain confidence in drawing their own conclusions from evidence.
 Use this fact file to develop chronological awareness and understand how people and places are influenced by their past.

 Use these posters to identify the hazards associated with the many different types of inland water children may visit near their homes.

 This poster of the plants and animals living on the waterways supports our Canal & River Habitats resources.
 If you would like a printed version please email us at firstname.lastname@example.org

 This colourful poster supports our Canals: Building & Carrying Topic Pack.
 If you would like a printed version please email us at email@example.com

 Find out about the Kennet & Avon Canal in the beautiful city of Bath.
 Follow this towpath trail alongside the locks to see designer bridges, smart houses and discover how Wash House Bridge got its name!